Skeough20/content-ops-starter/content/pages/index.md

           During Y2 we would continue to push and bring more KOLS for marketing as well as planning Hiss coin events around the world for all of our and holders.
 Launch our staking platform were hiss coin holders can stake their tokens and earn yield from locking their tokens.
-Also introduce our Hiss trading bot allowing users to buy and sell at a second when and wherever they want.
         image:
           url: /images/icon2.svg
           altText: Featured icon two